open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 If you refresh, the UI should remain unchanged.
 If that is the case, congratulations!
 You're now composing elements like a pro. :)

-Notice that we are again using the property syntax to pass on the data in `this.todo` to the `<todo-list>` element.
+Notice that we are again using the property syntax to pass on the data in `this.todos` to the `<todo-list>` element.

 Next, we need to listen to the new events of `<todo-list>`: